humbruno/glottr/README.md

 ### Requirements

-Install go on your machine
+- Install go on your machine
+- When starting the IDP in localhost mode, make sure to create a permanent admin login otherwise the CLI won't work with the default admin/admin credentials

 ### Run